QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/terraform-grain.md

 ```

 :::info
-The only platform supported for terraform binaris is linux_amd.
+The only platform supported for terraform binaries is linux_amd.
 Please also note that no validation will be done on the binary link, it is the responsibility of the user.
 :::